 A Level 7 qualification signals to clients a number things:

-Whilst a Level 7 qualification is not essential to practicing aesthetic medicine, by gaining an approved Level 7 qualification, you protect yourself if/when the non-surgical aesthetics industry is regulated.
+Whilst a Level 7 qualification is not essential to practicing aesthetic medicine, by gaining an approved Level 7 qualification, it's likely that you'll protect yourself if/when the non-surgical aesthetics industry is regulated.

 *IQ have since been acquired by SFJ and withdrew the Level 7 Certificate from their suite.
 VTCT have since taken over accreditation of the Level 7 Certificate with many training providers.